Last Updated on January 9, 2024

 Kona is on the drier side of Big Island and it gets less rain, making it ideal for sightseeing, hiking, and other activities.
 The hike to the Captain Cook Monument is a popular hike to do in Kona.
 Make sure to visit the Puuhonua o Honaunau National Historical Park to learn about the history of Hawaii and to enjoy some excellent ocean views.
 You might even spot some turtles resting there!

-Ocean Isle Beach, North California
+Ocean Isle Beach, North Carolina

 By Mari from Mari On The Map

 If a low-key spring break is more your vibe, check out Ocean Isle Beach, NC.
 Perfect for families, the water is calm and the sand is soft.
 The east-facing beach boasts beautiful sunrises, so take advantage of the beautiful view if your kids are early risers.

 If your crew loves animals, Ocean Isle Beach is home to one of the largest populations of nesting sea turtles.
 Learn more about the local sea turtle population, including their nesting cycles and locations with the Ocean Isle Beach Sea Turtle Protection Organization.

 For a great family night, River Country Mini Golf is also a popular spot on the island, so popular, in fact, families have been seen playing in the rain.

 Vacation home rentals are your best bet for lodging, and many can be found right at the beachfront with pools included.